-Slave Productions – a CGI animation company hired Bruno as art director for 26 episodes of children's series Spheriks commissioned by FIFA for the World cup 2002.
-During this period amongst a diversity of clients Bruno has produced films and graphics for Paramount Comedy Channel, Universal's Pictures, Touchwood Films, Whitfield Street Studios, PWL, Sony/BMG Records and many more.
+I even ventured into the world of CGI animation when Slave Productions hired me as the art director for a children's series called "Spheriks."
+Commissioned by FIFA for the 2002 World Cup, it was an incredible experience.
+Alongside this project, I worked with a range of clients, producing films and graphics for Paramount Comedy Channel, Universal Pictures, Touchwood Films, Whitfield Street Studios, PWL, Sony/BMG Records, and many more.

 Fuelled by my love for film, I co-wrote six screenplays, three of which were based on my original story ideas.
 The process of bringing stories to life on the big screen was both exhilarating and fulfilling.